-10 Things You Didn’t Know About the Titanic
+10 Fascinating Titanic Facts You Probably Didn’t Know About

-A full moon may have caused the fatal iceberg to cross paths with the ship
+A full moon may have caused the fatal iceberg to cross paths with Titanic

+This Titanic fact might be the most surprising of all.
 Scientists arrived at a new theory that the full moon months before could be to blame for the Titanic’s collision with the iceberg, which killed about 1,500 people.
-Quoting astronomer Donald Olson of Texas State University-San Marcos, National Geographic’s Richard A. Lovett wrote, “That full moon, on January 4, 1912, may have created unusually strong tides that sent a flotilla of icebergs southward—just in time for Titanic’s maiden voyage.”
+Quoting astronomer Donald Olson of Texas State University-San Marcos, National Geographic’s Richard A. Lovett writes, “That full moon, on January 4, 1912, may have created unusually strong tides that sent a flotilla of icebergs southward—just in time for Titanic’s maiden voyage.”
 This wasn’t a normal full moon, though: “It was the closest lunar approach, in fact, since A.D.
-796, and Earth won’t see its like again until 2257,” wrote Lovett.
+796, and Earth won’t see its like again until 2257,” writes Lovett.

 British historian Tim Maltin believes that the atmosphere on the night of the sinking created conditions that made it difficult for the crew to spot icebergs—and for other ships to spot the Titanic.
-Smithsonian magazine reported, “Atmospheric conditions in the area that night were ripe for super refraction, Maltin found.
+Smithsonian magazine reported Maltin’s finding that “Atmospheric conditions in the area that night were ripe for super refraction.
 This extraordinary bending of light causes miraging, which, he discovered, was recorded by several ships in the area.
 He says it also prevented the Titanic’s lookouts from seeing the iceberg in time and the freighter Californian from identifying the ocean liner and communicating with it.”

-The Associated Press reported in early March that a team of researchers completed “what’s believed to be the first comprehensive map of the entire 3-by-5-mile Titanic debris field,” a milestone that could lead to more insights as to what happened when the ship sank on April 15, 1912.
-“An expedition team used sonar imaging and more than 100,000 photos taken from underwater robots to create the map, which shows where hundreds of objects and pieces of the presumed-unsinkable vessel landed,” wrote AP reporter Clarke Canfield.
-Though the site wasn’t fully mapped until now, the Titanic’s wreckage was first discovered in September 1985 by underwater explorer Robert Ballard.
+The Associated Press reported in March 2012 that a team of researchers completed “what’s believed to be the first comprehensive map of the entire 3-by-5-mile Titanic debris field,” a milestone that could lead to more insights as to what happened when the ship sank on April 15, 1912.
+“An expedition team used sonar imaging and more than 100,000 photos taken from underwater robots to create the map, which shows where hundreds of objects and pieces of the presumed-unsinkable vessel landed,” writes AP reporter Clarke Canfield.
+Though the site wasn’t fully mapped until that point, the Titanic’s wreckage was first discovered in September 1985 by underwater explorer Robert Ballard.

-The Telegraph reports that the actual menu will likely fetch big bucks when it hits the auction block.
+Everyone knew the menu would fetch big bucks when it hit the auction block back in 2015, but would you have appraised its value at $88,000 US?
 Millionaire Titanic passenger Benjamin Guggenheim may well have eaten the meal, which included grilled mutton chops and smoked sardines.

-Collectors with deep pockets will be able to bid on everything from silverware to pieces of the actual boat, reports CNN.
-The collection of items had been priced at $189 million previously.
+Collectors with deep pockets were able to bid on everything from silverware to pieces of the actual boat at a massive Titanic auction in 2012, reports CNN.
+The collection of items had been valued at $189 million previously.

 The plot of Morgan Robertson’s Futility bears an uncanny resemblance to the events surrounding the sinking of the Titanic, published 14 years before the voyage.
 The book tells the story of the Titan: “The largest ship ever built, billed as ‘unsinkable’ by its British owners and the press, strikes an iceberg one April and goes down.
 Due to a lack of lifeboats, more than half the passengers perish in the North Atlantic,” wrote The Portland Press Herald of the book’s plot.